n3oltd/support/docs/01-engage/02-accounts/04-account-profile/04-feedbacks/index.md

 sidebar_position: 4
 ---

-An account can view all the records of feedbacks made throughout in the form of a list via the **Feedbacks** option in the profile.
+An account can view all the records of feedbacks made in the form of a list via the **Feedbacks** option in the account profile.

 ## Create a New Feedback